clappinggame/.github/profile/README.md

 ### Welcome

 This is a public welfare open source project.
-We understand that there are different clapping games in different places, so we plan to open source so that more people can play clapping games and find more clapping game versions.
+We understand that there are different clapping games in different places, so we plan to open source so that more people can play clapping games and find more clappinggame versions.